+How To create a Airtight Binding Financial Agreements ?
 How Tight Is An Airtight BFA?

-Preparing an Airtight Binding Financial Agreement
+Preparing an Airtight Binding Financial Agreements

 Binding Financial Agreements (BFA), also referred to as “pre-nups” are created when two parties have made a fully informed decision to enter into a binding agreement.
-The creation of an Airtight Binding Financial Agreement requires the parties to disclose their financial position, provide reasonable time to consider the agreement and obtain independent legal representation to avoid any undue influence or pressure on the other party.
+The creation of an Airtight Binding Financial Agreements requires the parties to disclose their financial position, provide reasonable time to consider the agreement and obtain independent legal representation to avoid any undue influence or pressure on the other party.

 This document effectively allocates assets and other financial resources in the event the marriage or relationship ceases.
 Whilst many people believe planning for divorce before the marriage begins is controversial or otherwise “unromantic”, a BFA is an integral part of prudent estate planning.
 This document is a mechanism similar to the preparation of a will or enduring power of attorney.

 Requirements of Creation

 To create binding financial agreements, several requirements must be met in accordance with the Family Law Act, including:

 - Each party receiving independent legal advice;